 Whole Foods for the opportunity for their customers to purchase donations for the pantry.

-FortuneBuilders, based in San Diego, CA holds an annual conference in Portland and contributes many grocery items to the pantry.
+FortuneBuilders, based in San Diego, CA at their annual conference in Portland contributes many grocery items to the pantry.
 Their organization is a philantropic one, helping those in need.

 People's United Community Foundation for a generous contribution.

 Maine Girls Academy Social Action Club and their advisor for holiday turkeys.

 Town and Country Credit Union for their annual generous contribution

 Altrusa for their annual contribution of over $1000 via their annual Empty Bowl event

 The Choral Arts Society for contributing food and money brought to its annual Messiah Sing-a-Long

 Portland Postal Workers and the people of the city for their generous contribution of non-perishable food